 With the training out of the way, it’s time to hit the open road and enjoy the Cherry Blossom Festival in this unique way.
 This is truly one of the best times to visit the US' capital.

 This Segway tour glides around the edge of Tidal Basin, with several stops to admire the beautiful pink blossoms against the backdrop of the reservoir between the Potomac River and the Washington Channel.
 Keep going past the National Mall and Washington Monument, then meander through the crowds to see more of the city’s famous monuments, such as the Martin Luther King Jr. Memorial and the Thomas Jefferson Memorial, again stopping to admire the view of the many cherry blossoms along the way.

-Also see the Potomac Waterfront, Hain's Point, the Lincoln Memorial, the Franklin Delano Roosevelt Memorial, the Japanese Pagoda in West Potomac Park and more.
+Also see the Potomac Waterfront, Hain's Point, the Lincoln Memorial, the Franklin Delano Roosevelt Memorial, and the Japanese Pagoda in West Potomac Park.

 This Washington DC Segway adventure concludes back at its starting point in Foggy Bottom.